Non-equilibrium reversible dynamics of work production in four-spin system in a magnetic field: Quantum thermodynamic variables

-The stated concerns each particle.
-The calculation of the work which are carried out by subsystems, by means of $ST$ diagrames is applied in the the papers \cite{HenrichMahlerMichel} it is shown numerically, that the entropy $S$ and temperature $T$ are dependent thermodynamic variables.
-For the closed trajectory in $ST$ plane the change of full energy $ \Delta W _ {sys} $ is equal to zero and consequently the area captured by the closed curve in $ST $ plane, determines the work during a reversible cycle
+The calculation of the work carried out by subsystems is done in the papers~\cite{HenrichMahlerMichel} by means of $ST$ diagrams.
+It is shown numerically that the entropy $S$ and temperature $T$ are dependent thermodynamic variables.
+For a closed trajectory in the $ST$ plane, the change of the total energy $ \Delta W _ {\rm sys} $ is equal to zero and consequently the area captured by the closed curve in the $ST $ plane determines the work during a reversible cycle